 We want to enable users to fully control their own data – this is the ongoing mission of ownCloud.
 Of course, we also want those users to have the best possible user experience, regardless of their chosen platform.
-Unfortunately, for a variety of reasons, our Microsoft Windows Server support has always been less than ideal. […]

-We want to enable users to fully control their own data – this is the ongoing mission of ownCloud.
-Of course, we also want those users to have the best possible user experience, regardless of their chosen platform.
 Unfortunately, for a variety of reasons, our Microsoft Windows Server support has always been less than ideal.
 After much deliberation with our team, an analysis of the pros and cons of this move – we have decided to stop support for Windows as an ownCloud application server.

-Platform support in ownCloud
+Platform Support in ownCloud

-Our technology platform (PHP), default setup with SQLite, the focus on user experience and a lot of other internal design decisions.
+Our technology platform (PHP), default setup with SQLite, the focus on user experience and a lot of other internal design decisions – all that comes from that.
 While most developers use Linux as server platform, we work on supporting other platforms for the ownCloud server as well.

 However, this impacted the performance and stability and caused extra work for the other platforms.
 Together with the quality problems of PHP on Windows and restrictions like 32bit, the Windows platform just doesn’t support the experience that ownCloud wants to provide to the users.

 As a result, ownCloud 8 released with a number of known, serious bugs, and our ability to fix these bugs is severely limited.
 In the end, we do not want to promise support for something where we cannot hope to provide the best support possible.

 On top of that, the Windows platform suffers from file name encoding problems that can not be dealt with properly, causing file syncing problems especially with the client and occasional file operation fails, broken user avatars and even issues with the handling of encryption keys – all things that have the potential to lose user data.